aggnr/bluejay/README.md

 - [corr](examples/corr.go) - This example demonstrates how to use the Corr method to calculate the correlation matrix of a DataFrame.

+### Plotting

+- [plot](examples/ui/plot.go) - This example demonstrates how to use the Plot method to create a line plot using two arrays.
 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.